Cooking Channel (American TV channel): Repeats

 Shows airing on the Cooking Channel that are first to air in the United States but have previously aired outside the country come predominantly from cooks in Canada and Great Britain, such as Food Network Canada host David Rocco, who hosts the self-titled David Rocco's Dolce Vita and Irish chef Rachel Allen with Rachel Allen: Bake!.
 The following Cooking Channel programs are either "first to air in the U.S." or reruns that come from the Food Network library: A Cook's Tour, Ace of Cakes, Bill's Food, Bitchin' Kitchen, Caribbean Food Made Easy, Chuck's Day Off, Chinese Food Made Easy, Cupcake Wars, Drink Up, Easy Chinese San Francisco by Ching He Huang, Everyday Exotic, Everyday Italian with Giada De Laurentiis, FoodCrafters, Food Jammers, French Food at Home, Good Eats, Indian Food Made Easy, Iron Chef (original Japanese version), Iron Chef America, MasterChef Canada, Spice Goddess, Two Fat Ladies, and Tyler's Ultimate, in addition to various past programs hosted by Julia Child and Nigella Lawson.

 International versions

 As Fine Living

 From September 3, 2004 to October 19, 2009, a Canadian version of FLN was broadcast under the name Fine Living.
 It was replaced by a Canadian version of DIY Network.

 In Europe, FLN launched in 2010, replaced Zone Club, except Poland.

 From March 26, 2014 to October 22, 2017, an Italian version of FLN was broadcast under the name Fine Living.

 As Cooking Channel

 A Canadian version of Cooking Channel launched on December 12, 2016, replacing W Movies.
 It is operated by Corus Entertainment, who also operates the Canadian version of Food Network; Scripps Networks Interactive acquired a minority stake in the channel following its launch.

-Carriage Disputes

-A carriage dispute with AT&T U-verse resulted in Food Network, Cooking Channel, HGTV, DIY Network, and Great American Country being dropped by the provider on November 5, 2010; the dispute was resolved two days later, on November 7, 2010, after the two parties reached a new carriage agreement.
+On January 1, 2025, Corus lost the rights to most WBD lifestyle and factual brands, causing the complete shutdown nationwide.
+Rogers Sports and Media took over all the rights, including Cooking Channel, moving its content to Citytv+.